Saccostrea cucullata: Description

 The appearance and form of the hooded oyster is very variable.
 The shape is sometimes nearly circular or it may be oblong or roughly oval, often with an irregular outline.
 In the Mediterranean, it grows to 4 to 6 cm, but achieves double that size in the Pacific Ocean.
 The valves are thick and solid.
 The lower valve is convex and has no sculpturing near the umbo, which is fixed to the substrate.
 The upper valve is flat and smaller than the lower valve.
 It may have wide, sometimes spiny, ribs but is sometimes quite smooth.
 The margins of the valves are pleated and fit together neatly.
 The ligament is internal and no teeth occur on the hinge joint.
 The right valve has some small denticles on its margin which fit into grooves in the left valve margin.
 A single large adductor muscle holds the valves together, resulting in a large, kidney-shaped scar on the inside of each valve.
 The colour is purplish-brown on the outside of the valves.
 The inside is white rimmed with black.
 This oyster could be confused with the Pacific oyster (Crassostrea gigas), but is distinguished by having a crenulated margin.

 Distribution and habitat

 The hooded oyster is found in the Indian Ocean and tropical west Pacific Ocean.
 In East Africa, its range includes Somalia, Kenya, Tanzania, and the Seychelles.
 In India, it is one of a number of commercially exploited oyster species.
 It is also found in Australia, New Zealand, and the Red Sea.
 It was first seen in Turkey in 1999 and seems to have become established in the eastern end of the Mediterranean.
+It is also available in the intertidal areas like Kutubdia Island, Maheshkhali Island, and Saint Martin's Island of Bangladesh.
 It favours rocky habitats in the intertidal zone, and is found at depths down to about 15 m, often growing among seaweed.
 It is part of the fouling community and is found on harbour walls, pilings, and other underwater structures.